wildfly/wildfly-archetypes/wildfly-jakartaee-webapp-archetype/src/main/resources/archetype-resources/README.txt

 If you don't use entity beans, you can delete "persistence.xml".
 ==========================

-JSF:
+Jakarta Faces:
-The web application is prepared for JSF 4.0 by bundling an empty "faces-config.xml" in "src/main/webapp/WEB-INF".
+The web application is prepared for Jakarta Faces 4.0 by bundling an empty "faces-config.xml" in "src/main/webapp/WEB-INF".
-In case you don't want to use JSF, simply delete this file and "src/main/webapp/beans.xml".
+In case you don't want to use Jakarta Faces, simply delete this file and "src/main/webapp/beans.xml".
 ==========================

 Testing: